 - By cheque, payable to Blue Mountain Village Association.
 We will hold post-dated cheques until the due date for deposit.

 - Via email transfer.
 Send through to email address [email protected] and reference your account number as per your Basic Fee invoice.
-A second email to this same email address will be required to advise the answer to the security question you will set.

 - Pre-Authorized Debit.
 Authorization form can be downloaded here.
 Complete and return along with a void cheque.
 The Basic Fee, will be automatically deducted from your account on July 1st, October 1st, January 1st and April 1st.
 If these dates are not business days, the funds will be deducted on the next business day after the first.
 Your information will be set up on TD/Canada Trust's Web Business Banking System which is secured by 2 separate login passwords.
 As an additional security safeguard, your banking information will NOT be recorded in our computerized accounting system.
 All authorization forms including void cheques will be kept secured in the BMVA office.